Virtuous6/GHL-MCP/README.md

 - **Personal/Business Use**: Integrate your own GoHighLevel accounts with AI
 - **Development Base**: Build upon this foundation for custom solutions
 - **Learning & Experimentation**: Understand GoHighLevel API patterns
-- **Production Deployment**: Ready for real-world usage with proper configuration
+- **Community Contribution**: Help improve and extend this foundation

 ### **🚫 NOT Intended For:**
-- **Unmonitored AI Usage**: Implement proper safeguards and monitoring
+- **Direct Resale**: This is freely available community software
 - **Production Without Testing**: Always test thoroughly in development environments
-- **Unauthorized Access**: Only use with your own GHL accounts and proper API keys
+- **Unmonitored AI Usage**: Implement proper safeguards and monitoring

 ---